Courageous, loyal and calm!

 As a large-size dog, Bullmastiffs eat a lot of food.
-Most will eat between 3 1/8 and 4 1/8 cups of food each day.
-The exact amount of food your dog will need will depend on his weight, activity level, health concerns, age, and other factors.
+In fact, most will eat between 3 1/8 and 4 1/8 cups of food each day.
+However, the exact amount of food your dog will need will depend on his weight, activity level, health concerns, age, and other factors.
 Splitting the total amount of food that your dog needs into two portions is important in preventing bloat, which can be caused when dogs eat too much at one time.
-You should also avoid giving your Bullmastiff vigorous exercise right before or right after they eat; this can also be a cause of bloat.
+Additionally, you should avoid giving your Bullmastiff vigorous exercise right before or right after they eat, because this can also be a cause of bloat.

-Puppies should be fed a large-breed puppy food.
-This will help them to grow at a steady rate that isn’t too quick.
+Puppies should also eat a large-breed puppy food, because this will help them to grow at a steady rate.
 They should be fed multiple times throughout the day to accommodate for their smaller stomachs.
 As the puppies get older, the number of times they eat each day can be reduced.

 Maintenance and Grooming